 Rent a Board or Kayak

-If you are ready to start your shipwreck adventure by kayak or stand-up paddle board, visit our rental website to book your kayak or SUP rentals.
+If you are ready to start your shipwreck adventure by kayak or stand-up paddle board, visit our watersports equipment rentals to book your kayak or SUP rentals.
 We offer a single ocean kayak and a double ocean kayak.
 We have three stand-up paddle board options: the 10’4 Standard SUP, the 11’4 XL SUP, and the 9’ Soft SUP.